Resonance: Disadvantages

 A column of soldiers marching in regular step on a narrow and structurally flexible bridge can set it into dangerously large amplitude oscillations.
-April 12, 1831, the Broughton Suspension Bridge near Salford, England collapsed while a group of British soldiers were marching across.
+On April 12, 1831, the Broughton Suspension Bridge near Salford, England collapsed while a group of British soldiers were marching across.
 Since then, the British Army has had a standing order for soldiers to break stride when marching across bridges, to avoid resonance from their regular marching pattern affecting the bridge.

 Vibrations of a motor or engine can induce resonant vibration in its supporting structures if their natural frequency is close to that of the vibrations of the engine.
 A common example is the rattling sound of a bus body when the engine is left idling.